Online Teaching Resources

 Do not use the pen/signature icon at the top of the screen that says “Sign document by typing or drawing a signature” as this will break the form.
 If you use this icon, the form will lock and no one else will be able to add any additional information to the form.
-Adobe makes this clear because when you add your signature with this method a box appears that says “When you save a form with a signature or initials you will no longer be able to edit the existing form field.”
-There is also a chance that the form will not be accepted by the Graduate College since it’s not considered an official signature and is pretty easy to counterfeit.
+Adobe makes this clear because when you add your signature with this method a box appears that reads “When you save a form with a signature or initials you will no longer be able to edit the existing form field.”
+There is also a chance that the form will be unacceptable by the Graduate College as this is not an official e-signature, and is easy to counterfeit.

 Two Most Common Issues

 - The person signing does not have Adobe DC installed.
-Texas State transitions to DC about 3-4 years ago so you should have it on your university computer already.
-If not, you’ll need to download it from the adobe.com website in order to sign forms.
-As we move into an increased amount of business and virtual instruction, it will be critical to have access to these digital signature tools so please install Adobe DC if you don’t have it.
+Texas State transitioned to DC about 3-4 years ago so you should have it on your university computer already.
+If not, you’ll need to download it from the Adobe website in order to sign forms.
+As we move into more e-business and virtual instruction, it will be critical to have access to these digital tools so please install Adobe DC if you don’t have it.
 Instructions can be found on the Online Teaching Resources Site Above

-- If students are filling out the top matter, give them clear instructions on how to properly sign the document so the reset of the process goes smoothly.
+- If students are initiating the form, give them clear instructions on how to properly e-sign the document so the rest of the process goes smoothly.

-- A committee chair could include their signature first then send it to the student to fill out the rest, forcing them to sign it properly (not ideal since the Chair would have to sign before the student)
+- A committee chair could e-signature first, then forward it to the student ensuring they e-sign it properly (not ideal since the Chair would have to sign before the student)

 - Print, sign, scan, then email the form to the next person so they can sign it.

-- Committee members can sign on the behalf of other committee members as long as there is a written request to do so.
+- Committee members can sign on the behalf of other committee members as long as a written request is in place.
 For example, a committee Chair can sign for an outside committee member if that members emails the Chair and explicitly asks them to sign on their behalf.
 That request can then be sent along with the form in the case of a digital signature, or it can be printed and signed by the Chair.

 Teams is not currently considered a secure resource by the university and should never be used to store, share, or work with documents containing sensitive or confidential information.

 You can use Teams through Office 365 online via their online portal.
-There is also an desktop application that can be downloaded after signing into the online portal.
+There is also a desktop application that can be downloaded after signing into the online portal.

 Texas State offers a wide range of support topics for Microsoft Teams through the Teams Support Portal.
-They also offer web trainings for both general questions and more specific use cases.
+They also offer web training for both general questions and specific use cases.

 Microsoft Teams is a great program for group collaboration and is useful for staff projects, faculty groups, class projects, and more.

-Teams allows users to add members to groups, share documents, have discussions via chat, phone, and video calls, keep track of document updates in real time, and more.
+Teams allows users to add members to groups, share documents, have discussions via chat, phone, and video calls, track document updates in real time, and more.

-It can be a useful tool for managing projects within an office settings, collaborate on academic work, and delegate tasks to members of a team.
+It can be a useful tool for managing projects within an office setting, collaborating on academic work, and delegating tasks to team members.

-If you are unsure whether or not your document contains this data do not post it.
+If you are unsure if your document contains sensitive data, do not share it.

 General Questions and Answers

 Texas State has a wide range of resources dedicated to remote teaching, learning, and working.
-You can access those resources from the Teaching, Learning, and Working Remotely at TXST website.
+You can access these resources from the Teaching, Learning, and Working Remotely at TXST website.

-It is important to remember that students taking tests online will inherently have access to the internet.
+It is important to remember that students taking online tests have access to the internet.
 They will be able to use Google, open book/notes, and other resources should they choose.
-This should be taken into consideration when creating tests to ensure that testing is fair for all students.
+This should be taken into consideration when creating tests to ensure testing is fair for all students.

 Some strategies include: